jo/mouch/README.md

 without the need of other software components.

 Mouch is for people who love purism.
 For people who keep complete control over their bytes.
-For people who love things speeding fast.
+For people who love things speeding fast, keeping dependencies as minimal as possible.

 Mouch consist of only three files, with together 125 lines of code.
 Your interface is GNU Make.